Home

 Gluten free diets may be recommended for a number of reasons, such as Celiac Disease or other gluten sensitivity, autism spectrum disorders, or autoimmune diseases.

 But maybe in addition to being sensitive to gluten you have a problem with another food, or a preference.
+Or, like me, you’ve discovered that just eliminating gluten wasn’t enough.
 You are not alone.
 As a result there are many variations on the diet.

 All Gluten Free Diets